SabotagePerformanceAppraisals/seattle-scrum/_pages/testimonials.md

 ---
-layout: single
 title: Testimonials
 permalink: /testimonials
 ---
 * Great class!

-We went to MJ's class and learned a lot.
+> We went to MJ's class and learned a lot.
 Thanks MJ and Tommi!

+-- Bob Duggan